 // Do this

-variables, use descriptive names that indicate the condition they represent.
+When naming boolean variables, use descriptive names that indicate the condition they represent.
 This makes your code more readable and easier to understand.
-For example, instead of naming a variable flag
+For example, instead of naming a variable flag, use a more specific name like isRaining or isValid.

 Prefer Short-Circuit Evaluation